Brent M. Jones - Connected Events Matter

 Thoughts about Intuition: listen to your broccoli example

 Lamott’s explanation of the quote suggests that intuition can be created by listening and reminds me of another quote I heard in a sales training meeting: “Listen to the Marketplace, and it will tell you what to do.”
-These quotes don’t mention what you specifically listen to, but I think they imply that you find the parts of the whole to learn about and listen to.
+These quotes don’t mention what you specifically listen to but imply that you find the parts of the whole to learn about and listen to.

-The quotes make me think of other advice on writing that explains that character development is more important than plot development, explaining that as the characters in a story interact with each other and create the plot.
-The first step according to this approach is to develop the characters, the individual parts of the property.
+The quotes make me think of other writing advice explaining that character development is more important than plot development, explaining that the characters in a story interact and create the plot.
+According to this approach, the first step is to develop the characters, the individual parts of the property.
 They need to be believable with their personality, appearance, history, and mannerisms and will have their emotional baggage.
 Some characters may not like some of the other characters, and how they interact with each other and with events will be the result of who they are individually.

 Listening to the character’s interactions with each other and knowing how they feel about the things that happen to them gives the writer intuition about the plot and outcome.
 Impulse is created by listening to the object of your interest and profoundly understanding the facts relating to that object.